rcompos/kubespray-and-pray/README.md

 Heketi install procedure: `https://github.com/heketi/heketi/blob/master/docs/admin/install-kubernetes.md`

-1. From the control node, run ansible on all GlusterFS members to install kernel modules and glusterfs client.  ??
-Where define ??

-    `$ cd ~/kubespray-and-pray`
-    `$ ansible-playbook heketi-pre.yml`

-2. Create GlusterFS topology file.
+1. Create GlusterFS topology file.
 Edit file to define distributed filesystem members.
 The `hostnames.manage` value should be set to the node _FQDN_ and the `storage` value should be set to the node _IP address_.
 The raw block device(s) (i.e. /dev/sdc) are specified under `devices`.

     `$ cd ~/kubespray-and-pray/files`
     `$ cp topology-sample.json topology.json`
     `$ vi topology.json`

+2. From the control node, run ansible on all GlusterFS members to install kernel modules and glusterfs client.
+Use to `-l host1,host2` option to limit the playbook to a subset of the entire cluster.

+    `$ cd ~/kubespray-and-pray`
+    `$ ansible-playbook heketi-pre.yml`

+3. Edit heketi-run.
+Edit `- hosts:` line to include a single cluster master hostname (or ip address).
+List all GlusterFS cluster nodes as storage_nodes.
+List the total number of nodes as num_nodes.

+    storage_nodes: 'k8s0 k8s1 k8s2 k8s3 k8s4'
+    num_nodes: 5

+    `$ vi heketi-run.yml`

-3. Execute heketi-run
+3. Execute heketi-run.

     `$ ansible-playbook -l <master_node> heketi-run.yml`

 4. Create default storage class.
+Edit `- hosts:` line to include a single cluster master hostname (or ip address).

     `$ ansible-playbook -l <master_node> heketi-sc.yml`